laictype/Gest_Open/README.md

 ![Gest](Images/Gest_2021_RW.png)

 ### Description
 Gest (Polish for gesture – a good thing, a gift).
-The typeface letterforms comes from a personal project logotype idea.
-The project remained unfinished, yet the idea of the logotype was was expanded into the display typeface.
+The typeface letterforms come from an unfinished logotype idea.
 Previously named "Eksces".

 The outer geometrical construction is challenged by inner curves.
-The serifs are somehow randomly placed in the shapes, chanllenging the technical appearance.
+The serifs are somehow randomly placed in the shapes to challenge the technical appearance.

-Eksces consists of 3 widths (narrow, regular and wide.
-You can access individual widths via Stylistic Sets (OpenType features) or enjoy a mixture of all.
+Gest consists of 3 widths – Narrow, Regular and Wide.
+You can access individual widths via Stylistic Sets (OpenType features) or enjoy the mixture by using the Contextual Alternates feature.

 The typeface consists of *Latin* script and 1430 glyphs in total.